mvmorin/queller-bot/general-rules.md

 ### Cards
 - Use Shadow cards "in play" at the first opportunity.
-- If a card "in play" prevents a statement from begin true, perform the necessary action to remove it from play if possible.
+- If a card "in play" prevents a statement from being true, perform the necessary action to remove it from play if possible.

 ### Moves and Muster Special Rules